WHAT IS A CHALLENGE COURSE?

 This double decker high course is in the shape of a squared off figure-8 and is wheel chair accessible.

-Stowe Heights is wheelchair accessible and with the help of Iowa's University Center for Excellence and Disabilities (UCED) we are working to move efforts forward to provide opportunities for all.
+Stowe Heights is wheelchair accessible and with the help of organizations such as Iowa's University Centers for Excellence in Developmental Disabilities (UCEDD), we are working to move efforts forward to provide opportunities for all.